-Cash and cash equivalents decreased \$273,000 due to operating losses sustained.
-We were able to operate throughout 2016 without borrowing against our line of credit.
+Cash and cash equivalents increased \$836,000 due mostly to our income from operations and decreases in the dollar amount of receivables and prepaid expenses outstanding at year-end for 2017 and 2016, respectively.
+We were able to operate throughout 2017 without borrowing against our line of credit.